Max Roach

 Maxwell Lemuel Roach (January 10, 1924 – August 16, 2007) was an American jazz drummer and composer.
 A pioneer of bebop, he worked in many other styles of music, and is generally considered one of the most important drummers in history.
-He worked with many famous jazz musicians, including Clifford Brown, Coleman Hawkins, Dizzy Gillespie, Charlie Parker, Miles Davis, Duke Ellington, Thelonious Monk, Abbey Lincoln, Dinah Washington, Charles Mingus, Billy Eckstine, Stan Getz, Sonny Rollins, Eric Dolphy, and Booker Little.
+He worked with many famous jazz musicians, including Clifford Brown, Coleman Hawkins, Dizzy Gillespie, Charlie Parker, Miles Davis, Duke Ellington, Thelonious Monk, Abbey Lincoln, Dinah Washington, Charles Mingus, Billy Eckstine, Stan Getz, Sonny Rollins, Eric Dolphy, Benny Carter, and Booker Little.
+He also played with his daughter Maxine Roach, a Grammy-nominated violist.
 He was inducted into the DownBeat Hall of Fame in 1980 and the Modern Drummer Hall of Fame in 1992.

 In the mid-1950s, Roach co-led a pioneering quintet along with trumpeter Clifford Brown.
-In 1970, he founded the percussion ensemble M'Boom.
-He made numerous musical statements relating to the civil rights movement.
+In 1970, Roach founded the percussion ensemble M'Boom.